Access

 Booking access tickets online

-Select your preferred seating for the access service.
-Information about the best available seating for access services can be found in text above the seating map.
+- Select your preferred seating for the access service.
+Note: Information about the best available seating for access services can be found in text above the seating map.

-If you have any questions or need assistance with booking, please contact Perth Festival.
+- If you have any questions or need assistance with booking, please contact us via the details above.

 Website accessibility widget